jmensch1/pm2-git-hook/README.md

 #### 2. Specify a command to run when the hook fires.

-Add a command to your `ecosystem.json` file, for example:
+Add a command to the `env.githook` section of your `ecosystem.json` file, for example:

 ```
 apps:[{
   name: 'myApp',
   ...

+  env: {
     githook: {
       command: 'git pull && npm install && pm2 restart myApp'
+    }
   }
 }]
 ```